Elective in Artificial Intelligence (Complementi di Intelligenza Artificiale)

 Programme:

 Robot programming requires a deep knowledge of the programming techniques and the programming language chosen for software development.
 In addition, the software for robotic applications is often built by means of specialized development tools.
 The goal of the course is to discuss a case study, in order to provide a systematic approach to robot programming.
-Specifically, robot programming is addressed using C++ as basic programming language, ROS and OpenRDK as development frameworks.
-The the target robotic platforms are wheeled robots and the NAO humanoid robot.
-Topics:
+Specifically, robot programming is addressed using C++ as basic programming language, ROS and NAO SDK as development frameworks.

 Section: Introduction to Pattern Recognition